OpenEvalProject/evals/manuscripts/elife-88824/v1/manuscript.md

 In summary, our data add to the knowledge of lateralized connectivity within olfactory glomeruli and support the hypothesis that narrowly tuned glomeruli have a lower degree of lateralization of OSN connectivity compared with broadly tuned glomeruli.

-## Glomeruli DA2 and DL5 differ in several features of their circuitry
+### Glomeruli DA2 and DL5 differ in several features of their circuitry

 Next, we asked whether the synaptic circuitries of DA2 and DL5 differ from each other.
 We counted each synaptic contact (Figure 5—source data 3 and 4) and categorized the distinct connection motifs according to the neuron class to which the output and input neuron belonged (Figure 5A; Figure 5—source data 1).
 Each connection motif (for example OSN > uPN, i.e., the OSN-to-uPN feedforward connection) was then assessed for its relative synaptic strength, that is, how many synaptic contacts of this particular connection motif were found compared to the total number of synaptic contacts within the respective circuitry (Figure 5A–D; see Methods).

 ![Figure 5.](https://cdn.elifesciences.org/articles/88824/elife-88824-fig5-v1.jpg)

 **Figure 5.:** (A) Schematic representation of the principal connection motifs among the neuron classes olfactory sensory neurons (OSNs, green), uniglomerular projection neurons (uPNs, magenta), and multiglomerular neurons (MGNs, blue).
 Synaptic connections directed toward uPNs are defined as feedforward and those directed toward OSNs or from uPNs to MGNs are classified as feedback connections (indicated by arrows).
 Alluvial diagrams of the glomerular circuitry in DA2 (B), DL5 (C), and VA1v (D).
 Each diagram shows the relative synaptic strength calculated as the proportion of 1:1 single synaptic contact between each neuron class in relation to the total number of synaptic contacts in their respective glomerulus.
 The synaptic strength between each neuron class, given as a percentage, is indicated by the thickness of the lines.
 The proportions (as percentage) of output (left side) or input (right side) are illustrated by colored rectangles to the left or right of each alluvial diagram.
 The total number of synaptic contacts is indicated below the diagrams.
 Percentages of the relative synaptic strength and synaptic counts are listed in the Figure 5—source data 1.
 (E) Stacked bar charts depict output (E’) and input (E’’) fractions (given as percentages) of each neuron class: OSNs (green), uPNs (magenta), MGNs (blue), schematically illustrated next to the bar charts, respectively, to each of the other neuron classes for glomeruli DA2, DL5, and VA1v.
-Fractions are color-coded according to the neuron class of the respective connecting partner.Figure 5—source data 1.Synapse counts and synaptic strength of each connection type in the DA2, DL5, and VA1v glomerulus.
-Three pairwise comparisons are shown: DA2 vs. DL5 (top table), VA1v vs. DL5 (middle table), and VA1v vs. DA2 (bottom table).
-The relative synaptic strength (rel syn strength) of each connection type (listed on the left) and the relative differences (rel differences) (listed on the right) are color-coded.Figure 5—source data 2.Horne et al., 2018.Figure 5—source data 3.Figure 5—source data 4.
+Fractions are color-coded according to the neuron class of the respective connecting partner.

 We found that neurons from each class made synaptic contacts with each other in DA2 and DL5, as previously reported for other glomeruli (Berck et al., 2016; Rybak et al., 2016b; Tobin et al., 2017; Horne et al., 2018; Schlegel et al., 2021).
 In both DA2 and DL5, OSNs provided the strongest relative synaptic output, that is, 49% of all synaptic connections in DA2 and 43% in DL5 were formed by OSNs (Figure 5B, C).
 Thus, even though DA2 and DL5 had similar numbers of OSNs (44 and 46, respectively), those in DA2 provided a stronger circuit output (14% stronger; Figure 5—source data 1) than those in DL5 (Figure 5B, C).
 In both glomeruli, the main output partners of OSNs were MGNs and uPNs, that is, 27% of all circuitry connections in DA2 and 24% in DL5 were OSN > MGN connections, while 20% in DA2 and 18% in DL5 were OSN > uPN connections (Figure 5B, C).
 In DA2, interestingly, each of the seven uPNs received input from almost all OSNs and so could maintain a high degree of convergent signal transmission Figure 5—source data 3.
 In contrast, OSNs received the lowest relative input of all neuron classes in DA2 and DL5 (7% and 8% respectively; Figure 5B, C).
 In line with previous observations in other glomeruli (Horne et al., 2018; Schlegel et al., 2021), OSNs also made abundant axo-axonic synapses with sister OSNs (2.6% in DA2 and 1.5% in DL5; Figure 5B, C).
 Thus, the relative synaptic strength of the OSN > OSN connection was 70% stronger in DA2 than in DL5 (Figure 5B, C; Figure 5—source data 1).